Electrical Operating Permit

 Electrical operating permits are issued to the owner and or managing agent of the electrical equipment.
 The operating permit must name a Field Safety Representative (FSR) certified by the BC Safety Authority who will be responsible for the maintenance and operation of the equipment.

 The FSR may be an employee and may be named on multiple operating permits for the same owner but may only represent one owner at a time.

 An acceptable alternate is for the owner and or managing agent to engage the services of a licensed electrical contractor to be responsible for the operating permit.
-Find a through the BC Safety Authority.
+Find a licensed electrical contractor in your area.